 This guide to the Swiss schooling system – from primary to secondary – will help enroll your child into education in Switzerland.

-If you’re moving to Switzerland with family, you’ll find an array of schools that cater to international families, including local Swiss schools, private schools, bilingual schools, and international schools.
-According to Daniel Sarbach, director of the International School Zurich North – who welcomes students from the international community from early years (3-6 years old) to the upper secondary –, Swiss education standards are high, and like Switzerland itself, education has a multilingual focus.
+If you’re moving to Switzerland with family, you’ll find an array of schools that cater to international families, including public, private, and international schools.
+According to Daniel Sarbach, director of the International School Zurich North – who welcomes students from the international community from early years (3-6 years old) to the upper secondary –, Swiss education standards are high.
+Like Switzerland itself, education has a multilingual focus.

 Education in Switzerland

 Education in Switzerland is relatively high.
-Switzerland is currently ranked 9 out of 65 countries and economies in the OECD/PISA 2012 survey of educational standards amongst 15 year olds.
+Switzerland ranks ninth out of 65 countries and economies in the OECD/PISA 2012 survey of educational standards amongst 15-year-olds.

-The State Secretariat for Education, Research and Innovation (SERI) is the federal body overseeing education in in Switzerland but each of the 26 individual cantons has primary responsibility for their education and in effect run their own education systems.
+The State Secretariat for Education, Research and Innovation (SERI) is the federal body overseeing education in Switzerland.
+Each of the 26 cantons has primary responsibility for their education and, in fact, run their own education systems.

-Each canton has its own education department and its own school calendar, education structure, methods of teaching and curricula, although there are agreements in place to coordinate the latter across the country.
-“Bear in mind that this can make moving a child from a school in one canton to one in another quite difficult”, advises Daniel.
-Responsibility for post compulsory education is shared between the Swiss confederation (federal government) and the cantons.
+Each canton has its own education department, school calendar, education structure, methods of teaching, and curricula.
+However, there are agreements in place to coordinate the latter across the country.
+“This can make moving a child from a school in one canton to one in another quite difficult”, advises Daniel.
+Responsibility for post-compulsory education is shared between the Swiss Confederation and the cantons.

 Local and international schools in Switzerland

 Most students in Switzerland attend local schools, which are of high standard and free.
-“However, foreign families may consider an international school to ease their child’s transition by continuing education in a familiar language and curriculum,” says Daniel.
-“Your child’s age and length of time in Switzerland are just some factors to consider.”
-For more information on how to choose a school in Switzerland, see Expatica’s guide to Swiss schools.
+“However, foreign families may consider an international school to ease their child’s transition by continuing education in a familiar language,” says Daniel.
+“Your child’s age and length of time in Switzerland are some factors to consider.”
+For even more information on how to choose a school in Switzerland, see Expatica’s guide to Swiss schools.

 Compulsory Swiss education